Ali-Akbarhalvaei/python-agentic-content-creator/README.md

 InstAgent is built with a modular, layered architecture.
 A central **Orchestrator** (`main.py`) directs a team of specialist modules, each responsible for a single task.
 This design makes the system robust, scalable, and easy to maintain.

-*(You can replace this with a link to the workflow diagram image we created)*

 1.  **User Interface (`app.py`):** A Flask web server listens for commands from the Telegram bot.
 2.  **Orchestrator (`main.py`):** Manages the end-to-end workflow.